-- 1. Any person exhibiting or participating in the 4-H Club Department of the Carroll County Junior Fair must be a 4-H member enrolled in the project he/she is exhibiting. - 2.
-All projects exhibited must have been carried in 2022.
-All vegetable & flower gardening projects will be judged on Project Exhibit Day.
-4-H Club booth exhibits will be judged on the basis of use of theme, tells a story, story can be seen quickly, educational value, neatness, attractiveness, balance, and creativeness. - Booth options for food projects: 3. - a.
-Menu c.
-Recipes e.
-Picture of food b.
-Place Setting d.
-Poster - One place setting for every exhibitor (i.e. 3 kids = 3 place settings), and/or a menu or recipe card around the place setting with ribbon if you want to use one place setting for every child to save space. - If a member has more than one food project, there must be a separate display for each project.
-5. - After judging the booths for creativity (4-H judging purposes only), the booth committee will judge 6 projects to make sure those still projects, which are entered in the Jr. Fair, are present as entered. - The Booth Committee will be comprised of: 7. - a.
-A Sr. Fair Board representative b.
-A 4-H Committee representative - c.
-A Still Project Committee representative - Booths will represent a general 4-H theme.
-One-third of these booths will receive a \$15.00 8. premium.
+- c.
+Recipes - Picture of food

+- b.
+Place Setting - d.
+Poster - 4.
+One place setting for every exhibitor (i.e. 3 kids = 3 place settings), and/or a menu or recipe card around the place setting with ribbon if you want to use one place setting for every child to save space. - 5.
+If a member has more than one food project, there must be a separate display for each project. - After judging the booths for creativity (4-H judging purposes only), the booth committee will judge projects to make sure those still projects, which are entered in the Jr. Fair, are present as entered. - 7.
+The Booth Committee will be comprised of: - .
+A Sr. Fair Board representative

+A 4-H Committee representative

+- c.
+A Still Project Committee representative - 8.
+Booths will represent a general 4-H theme.
+One-third of these booths will receive a \$15.00 premium.
 All other exhibits will receive \$5.00.